Understanding Common Foundation Issues and How to Fix Them

 Signs:

-- Large cracks in exterior walls and chimneys separating from the house.
+- Large cracks in exterior walls

 Causes:

-- Soil erosion washing away the support beneath the foundation.
+- Soil erosion washing away support

-- Poorly compacted soil during the original construction process.
+- Poorly compacted soil during construction.

 Solutions:

-- Install steel or helical piers to lift and stabilize the foundation.
+- Install steel or helical piers to lift and stabilize

 6. Bowing or Bulging Walls